common-tater/ws-magic-mirror/README.md

-# wsmirror
+# ws-magic-mirror
-An extension to a node http server that relays websocket data
+An extension to a node http server that relays websocket data, sends control signals between publishers and sucbscribers, and measures connection qualities.

+# license
+MIT